iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> Good but difficult to link music to.<br> :date: __2021-03-28 03:39:18__

+> This app works well in encouraging you but after a while the repetition gets to you and you no longer feel motivated to complete it.<br> :date: __2021-03-27 13:35:26__

+> Great but only available in English.
+I'd like a Welsh version please<br> :date: __2021-03-25 14:04:26__

+> I really like this app, it's simple with no ads and costs nothing.
+Only give it three stars because each time I have used it ther are glitches in wk 1 which is extremely frustrating.
+I wouldnt discourage downloading it and giving it a go, I used run 1, wk 1, 3 times instead of risking the glitch in run 2 and 3.
+Hoping they will fix this ,<br> :date: __2021-03-25 10:40:59__

+> App not reliable and keeps crashing partway through the run.<br> :date: __2021-03-21 23:46:56__

 > The app is great, enjoy working with it.
 Not happy that I lost ALL data when I had to reset my phone.<br> :date: __2021-03-18 14:51:41__